terraref/documentation/README.md

 TERRAREF Documentation
 =======

+#### <span style="color:grey; font-family:Georgia; font-size:2em;">Draft </span>

+The first edition will be published in **November 2016**.

+Please contribute via the github repository (github.com/terraref/documentation) or send suggestions / comments / feedback to David LeBauer dlebauer@gmail.com.

+## About

-Documentation for the specification and development of a refererence data and computing pipeline for high throughput phenotyping to support breeding of biomass Sorghum.
+Documentation for the specification and development of a reference data and computing pipeline for high throughput phenotyping to support breeding of biomass Sorghum.

+### Intended audience:

+Users and developers of the TERRAREF pipeline.

 ## Quick Links